True love is contagious . . .

 Over the thirty-one plus years that have passed since our first meeting, I’ve been blessed by this couple in ways too numerous to list.
 But all the details boil down to this: in their world, there are no ‘in-laws’ or degrees of relation.
 You are family.
 Pure and simple.
 I never call them my aunt and uncle-in-law; long ago, I decided that they are my family, and sometimes I think I forget that we’re not technically related by blood.

 Their house is my home in New Jersey.
-It’s where I feel welcomed and loved and accepted, no matter 13173351_10153842439344145_2850996556114927587_owhat.
+It’s where I feel welcomed and loved and accepted, no matter what.
 Their love created this home.
 They are my children’s safe place, the surrogates for the grandparents my kids lost too early.
 All of my kids feel this way; I think it was Cate who said recently, “Aunt Terry just wraps me up in love.”

 I’ve written them into books.
 Uncle John is in The Posse as the supplier of the infamous limoncello (he really does make it, and it really IS delicious!).
 They were the basis for a couple in The King Quartet.
 From day one, they have both been supportive and encouraging of my writing–they even hosted a signing for me at their dance supply store in New Jersey.

 But the point is this: forty-one years ago, these two people committed to love only each other.
 But in doing so, they started a ripple effect that has changed countless lives, including their family, oodles of friends and their community.
-The love they share–which is beautiful and still romantic and an example 309843_10150295466734145_6500775_nfor all of us–has reached out to encompass others.
+The love they share–which is beautiful and still romantic and an example for all of us–has reached out to encompass others.
 They gather in, rather than closing off; they embrace rather than divide.
 They choose to love, even when that choice is difficult.

 And they love in truth.
 Uncle John will tell you, to your face, when he thinks you’ve done something stupid.
 But then he’ll pull you in for a hug and do whatever he can to help you fix it.
 Aunt Terry will defend you to the death, no matter what, even when she’s helping you to solve your problems.